 Any CPD Report must have following things:

-- It may contain any formal or informal activity done in engineering field.
+It may contain any formal or informal activity done in the engineering field.

 These points should be followed while preparing CPD and it should contain detail information of activity such as: